friend-trips/friendtrips/README.md

 ### Notes on running this application

 You will want to create a config folder (at the root) to hold all of your client secrets.
-You will need to create an amadeus.config.js and an environment.config.js
+You will need to create an amadeus.config.js and an environment.config.js file.
 ```
 - FriendTrips
  -  client